jessicawitte92/R_FOR_HERITAGE_TRAINING_WORKSHOP_EDINBURGH/Introduction to R.md

-# R FOR HERITAGE: TRAINING WORKSHOP
+# R for Social Media Research in Cultural and Museum Studies: TRAINING WORKSHOP

 ## 26 May 2023, University of Edinburgh